azat-co/fullstack-javascript/chapter4/chapter4.md

 So far we've covered how to:

 -   Build a Backbone.js application from scratch.
 -   Use views, collections, subviews, models, and event binding.
 -   Use AMD and Require.js on the example of the apple database application.

 In this chapter, you've learned enough about Backbone.js to make sure you can start using it in your web or mobile apps.
 Without a framework like Backbone, your code will become exponentially more complex as it grows.
-On the other hand, with Backbone or a similar MVC, you can scale the code better.<span id="Editing" class="anchor"></span>
+On the other hand, with Backbone or a similar MVC architecture, you can scale the code better.<span id="Editing" class="anchor"></span>